Detopall/bachelor-thesis-protein-feature-extraction/fondant-pipeline/components/generate_protein_sequence_checksum_component/README.md

 # Generate Protein Sequence Checksum Component

-A component that applies that uses the checksum operator on the 'sequence' from Biopython to create the 'sequence_id' feature.
-The features generated are placed in the `fondant_component.yaml` file.
+A component that applies that uses the checksum operator on the 'sequence' from [Biopython](https://pypi.org/project/biopython/) to create the 'sequence_id' feature.

 ## Env Setup